winnie-wildin/ASHACHAT/README.md

 # Asha-bot
  is an intelligent, ethical, and memory-enhanced career assistant built with Streamlit, FAISS, HuggingFace embeddings, and Google Gemini.
-It goes beyond simple Q&amp;A by combining local job/event data with real-time job search from the TheirStack API — while actively guarding against gender bias to ensure an inclusive user experience.
+It goes beyond simple Q&amp;A by combining local job/event data with real-time job search from the Rapid API — while actively guarding against gender bias to ensure an inclusive user experience.

-✨ Features
+✨ FEATURES

 📚 Memory-Enhanced Chat (Summarization):
 Recaps the conversation into a smart memory after every few turns to stay focused on your evolving needs.